Epitech-Nantes-Tek3/R-Type/CONTRIBUTING.md

 ### Branch Rules

-The branch name should consider the issue title and the issue number in its name
+The branch name should consider the issue title and the issue number in its name.
+The issue's number must come first.

 Example: